cormacmchale/GestureIO/README.md

 * [Building the dataset](https://github.com/cormacmchale/GestureIO/issues/7) - Here we discussed the building of the dataset, where we used our own gestures, and how it was used to train the model that gestures the user performs will be compared against
 * [Extracting an object from an image](https://github.com/cormacmchale/GestureIO/issues/6) - To enable us to develop an accurate gesture recognition application, we had to find a way to extract a particular object from an image
 * [Accessing the webcam](https://github.com/cormacmchale/GestureIO/issues/5) - Accessing the webcam is one of the main aspects of the application, the specifics of which are discussed here
+* [Accessing the typing functionality on a machine](https://github.com/cormacmchale/GestureIO/issues/4) - We briefly discussed the possibility of accessing the typing functionality of the user's device, however, it was decided that this functionality wouldn't be included in the application
 * [Gesture recognition](https://github.com/cormacmchale/GestureIO/issues/3) - How the application attempts to recognise a gesture is discussed here
 * [Finding an appropriate development environment](https://github.com/cormacmchale/GestureIO/issues/1) - Here we briefly discussed the hardware, language, and IDE we used to develop the application

 #### Open Issues
 The below issues are open and are considered as possible features to be implemented in future versions of the application:
 * [Building an executable](https://github.com/cormacmchale/GestureIO/issues/12) - We intended to have the entire application as an executable, however, we ran into problems in trying to do that
-* [Accessing the typing functionality on a machine](https://github.com/cormacmchale/GestureIO/issues/4) - We briefly discussed the possibility of accessing the typing functionality of the user's device here
 * [Building the app](https://github.com/cormacmchale/GestureIO/issues/2) - General discussion on building the application

+## Conclusion (Cormac)

 ## Conclusion (Kevin)

-## Conclusion (Cormac)